oracle-livelabs/database/oci-adb-iam/lab2_oci-wallet-and-enable-iam/lab2_oci-wallet-and-enable-iam.md

 ### Objectives
 - Generate a wallet file for your ADB
-- Configure your ADB to use IAM as its identity provider with the help of the wallet file
+- Access your ADB with the wallet file and configure IAM as the identity provider
 - Create database users and grant them permissions
-- unzip wallet (more detial here)
+- unzip wallet and update files so that the ADB can be accessed using a token

 ### Prerequisites
 This lab assumes you have: